cy6erskunk/q-n-a/docs/Technical_rules.md

 11 The fencers must come on guard correctly and remain completely still until the command ‘Play!’ is given by the Referee.

 12 At foil and sabre fencers may not come on guard in the ‘ in line ’ position.
-FIE

-11

-November 2023

 Beginning, stopping and restarting the bout